-At 31 December 94.4 143.4
+At 31 December 94.4 94.4

-Cost of share-based payments in respect of subsidiaries - -

-Impairment charge (49.0) (40.0)
+Impairment charge - (49.0)

-Benefit of 2019 LTARGP in respect of subsidiaries (note 4) - (3.0)

-At 1 January 143.4 186.4
+At 1 January 94.4 143.4

-2023 €'m 2022 €'m
+2024 €'m 2023 €'m

 The capital contributions arising from share-based payment charges represent the Company granting rights over its equity instruments to the employees of the Company's subsidiaries.
 This results in a corresponding increase in investment in subsidiary.